bradcerasani/bradcerasani.me/content/projects/garage/index.md

 ---
 title: Garage Design/Build
-description: For several months I spent evenings and weekends building a garage, learning framing and finishing carpentry as I went.
+description: Over summer I spent evenings and weekends building a garage, learning framing and finishing carpentry as I went.
 The structure is clad in continuous vertical planks of western red cedar, and features a concealed flush-mount door that is automated with HomeKit.
 date: '2019-01-01'
 video: /video/projects/garage/garage-animation-slow-optimized.mp4
 status: draft